PhilippMDoerner/mapster/README.md

 ### Types
 - Object types
+- Object Variant Types (only with `mapVariant`)
 - Ref Types
+- Ref Object Variant Types (only with `mapVariant`)
 - Tuple Types

 ## General useage

-Simply define a proc that takes in parameters with fields (object, ref object or tuple) and outputs a object/ref object/tuple value.
+Simply define a proc that takes in parameters with fields and outputs a object/ref object/tuple value.

 Write assignments in the proc-body as needed.
 Mapster will add assignment statements for you from any parameter-field to a result.field where name and type match!
 Should you specifically assign to any of those fields yourself in the body, mapster will not override any assignment you make!

-Once the proc is written, annotate it with the `{.map.}` or `{.mapExcept: <fields to not auto-map>.}` pragmas
+Once the proc is written, annotate it with the `{.map.}` or `{.mapExcept: <fields to not auto-map>.}` pragmas.

+**Note:** Mapster **does not check** that all fields are getting values assigned!
+If your result-type contains fields that remain default-initialized after the mapping, mapster will not raise an Exception.

 ## Examples
 ### Mapping without custom Logic